 SFM in natural tropical forests.
-In closed natural tropical forests2 subject to their first timber harvest, the way in which operations are implemented (including the opening-up of areas with access roads) is of major importance in determining the success of SFM.
-Influencing the way this first cut is carried out, therefore, is an important task of proponents of SFM.
+In closed natural tropical forests3 subject to their first timber harvest, the way in which operations are implemented (including the opening-up of areas with access roads) is

+3 The term 'closed natural forest' is subject to debate.
+Here, it is taken to mean forests of native species in which ecological processes are not significantly disturbed (FAO 2005); the term 'primary forest' is also used in this context.
+ITTO (2002) defined primary forest as: forest which has never been subject to human disturbance, or has been so little affected by hunting, gathering and tree-cutting that its natural structure, functions and dynamics have not undergone any changes that exceed the elastic capacity of the ecosystem.
+The 'elastic capacity' of a forest ecosystem relates to "dynamic forest processes within a range of changing vertical forest structure, of major importance in determining the success of SFM.
+Influencing the way this first cut is carried out therefore is an important task of proponents of SFM.
 Closed natural forests generally stock more carbon and are biologically more diverse than modified forest ecosystems on the same sites.
 The entry of forest operations to previously intact primary forests could therefore lead to increased carbon emissions and biodiversity loss (CBD 2009), mainly because the provision of access roads is associated with deforestation and the loss of forest fauna through overhunting (Nasi et al. 2008).
-For example, the likelihood of deforestation in logged forests in the Brazilian Amazon was found to be up to four times greater than for non-logged forests because logging was often a precursor of land-clearing for agriculture (Asner et al. 2006).
-In Southeast Asia, roads built by loggers to access high densities of valuable Dipterocarpus trees in lowland forests led to deforestation in sparsely populated protected areas (Curran et al. 2004).
-Nasi et al. (2008) concluded that improved access to forests considerably increases the risk of unsustainable hunting of bushmeat.
+For example, the likelihood of deforestation in logged forests in the Brazilian Amazon was found to be up to four times greater than for non-logged forests because logging was often a precursor of landclearing for agriculture (Asner et al. 2006).
+In Southeast Asia, roads built by loggers to access high densities of valuable Dipterocarp trees in lowland forests led to deforestation in sparsely populated protected areas (Curran et al. 2004).
+Nasi et al. (2008) concluded that improved access to forests considerably increases the risk of unsustainable hunting of bush meat.
 Deforestation and overhunting are incompatible with SFM.
-Therefore, broad, well-enforced land-use planning and policies are has been so little affected by hunting, gathering and tree-cutting that its natural structure, functions and dynamics have not undergone any changes that exceed the elastic capacity of the ecosystem.
-The 'elastic capacity' of a forest ecosystem relates to "dynamic forest processes within a range of changing vertical forest structure, species composition and biodiversity, and productivity normally associated with the natural forest type expected at that site" (ibid.).
-ITTO proposes a set of definitions in a continuum of forest use, including, as main categories, primary forests, modified natural forests and planted forests.

-2 The term 'closed natural forest' is subject to debate.
-Here, it is taken to mean forests of native species in which ecological processes are not significantly disturbed (FAO 2005); the term 'primary forest' is also used in this context.
-ITTO (2002) defined primary forest as: forest which has never been subject to human disturbance, or needed to guard against them in the PFE.
+Therefore, broad, well-enforced land-use planning and policies are needed to guard against them in the PFE.
 In many countries, however, land-use planning is often ad hoc, and even when good planning and policies exist they may not be well enforced.
 Natural forests, therefore, continue to be converted or degraded at a high rate, often illegally.
 Controlling road access is the most effective determinant of deforestation, as improving access to a forest area often creates strong pressures to deforest it (World Bank 2007).
 This should be taken into account at all stages of SFM at the landscape and national levels when natural forests are involved.